CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 ![cyprus](/conflict_urbanism_sp2023/images/Cyprus/08_ZOOM IN COLOR NO S LINE].jpg)

 *Greek-dictated Cyprus, as it stands.* A close-up representation of what Greek-Cypriots understand as theirs, under the current circumstances.
 Although they believe in a unified Cyprus where all land is rightfully returned, the current circumstances (essentially, a geopolitical stalemate) call for a modified mapping of the Green Line.
-In this map, the southern portion of the Green Line is removed completely, and the demarcation between the Cypriot size and the neutral zone is erased, thus giving back as much land as possible to Greek-Cypriots.
+In this map, the southern portion of the Green Line is removed completely, and the demarcation between the Cypriot side and the Neutral Zone is erased, thus giving back as much land as possible to Greek-Cypriots.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)